mlai-bonn/SeminarDeepLearning/s07_PracticalMethodology.md

 It doesn't control the *representational capacity* of the model, but controls its *effective capacity*, since the longer we train the better our model tends to fit the training data and eventually overfit it.

 ### On slide 26, you showed a U-shaped curve showing how the generalization error behaves with respect to training error.
 This shape is feasible because the hyperparameter examined is continuous.
 How does the U-shaped curve change if the hyperparameter is discrete?
-Binary?
+If it is binary?

 If the hyperparameter is discrete, e.g. number of units in a layer, it is only possible to plot some points along the U-shaped curve.
 If the hyperparameter is binary, they can only explore two points on the U-shaped curve.

 ### How does the training error change when increasing the learning rate?